Apostille USA

 Paying the required fees is a crucial step in obtaining a birth certificate apostille.
 Here is a breakdown of the process:

-- Ensure you have the correct payment method, whether it’s cash, check, or an accepted form of electronic payment.
+2. Ensure you have the correct payment method, whether it’s cash, check, money order, or an accepted form of electronic payment.
+Money order is often accepted as a secure payment method for apostille services.

 True history: In the 17th century, the concept of official fees emerged as a way for governments to fund public services.
 The practice continues today, with fees serving as a means to cover administrative costs and ensure the smooth processing of important documents like birth certificates.